ml17w3z/masterproject/README.md

 9:Once the callback information is being sending in the terminal window, run test.py in another new terminal window.

 Tip: If you are a memeber of robot club of University of Leeds, you can use our container to run lis.py and test.py without the preparations steps.
 Just roslaunch custom_wolrds door_world.launch and run lis.py then test.py in other container terminal windows.

+Tip2:The videos pull.mp4 and push demonstrated the results of running code.